SCDerox/GoodMorning-Bot/README.md

 This discord-bot greets you every day, when you are first online.
 You can configure what messages you want to get with plugins.
 [Read more about Plugins](https://github.com/SCDerox/GoodMorning-Bot/wiki).

+---

+### Localization
+You can translate (almost) everything.
+Every plugin has locales (oder strings) file, where you can translate everything.
+The main bot also has some localization-files in the config folder.

+---

+### Installation
+1) Copy this repository
+2) Install dependencies with `npm i`
+3) Rename *every* `something.example.json` file to `something.json` and configure them.
+You may need to do this some plugin folders.
+4) Delete the `example-plugin` folder in your `plugins` folder, if you don't need it
+5) Start the bot with `npm test` (or with pm2 (suggested): `pm2 start GoodMorningBot.js`)

+---

+### Add a member
+Currently you only can add members in your `members.json` file.
+I'm also working on a command for that.
+A example for a user-configuration can be found in `members.example.json`.

+---
+### Plugins
+SOON™

+---

-#### Important:
+### Important:
 `This bot is desinged to work for me and some friends and does not need database.
-You should not use this bot as a public one, because everything is stored in JSON files`
+You should not use this bot as a public one, because everything is stored in JSON files (Note: I will maybe add DB-support later)`

 `This repositiory conains shitcode: I developed most of this code on one day (;`

 `My English is really bad, so sorry ):`

+---

-##### Contributing
+#### Contributing
 I have planed some more features, you can find a Roadmap [here](https://github.com/SCDerox/GoodMorning-Bot/projects/1).
-Feel free to create an issue or even a pull request.
+Feel free to create an issue if you have any suggestions.